gabi-negoita/ing-interview-store-management/README.md

 ## Description

 ISM (Ing Store Management) Service is a service that provides the ability to manage products in a store.
-Provides a REST API for CRUD operations for managing products.
+Provides a REST API for CRUD operations for managing products and product categories.

 It uses an in-memory database (H2) to store the data.
-When running the application, the database is creating the schema (see `schema.sql`) and inserting some data into the tables (see `data.sql`), which is done by using these properties in the `application.properties` file:
+When running the application, the database creates the schema (defined in the `schema.sql` file) and inserts data into the tables (defined in the `data.sql` file), which is done by using these properties in the `application.properties` file:

 ```
 spring.jpa.defer-datasource-initialization=true